parsevalbtc/libbitcoin-system-wiki/Integer-Powers-Unraveled.md

 ## Optimization
 The use of `std::signbit` is avoided as [it casts](https://en.cppreference.com/w/cpp/numeric/math/signbit) to `double`, though otherwise would be sufficient to replace the `negative` templates.

 The `inline` keyword advises the compiler that inlining of the functions is preferred.
 This removes call stack overhead, assuming the compiler respects the request.
 Generally I prefer to let the compiler make these decisions, preserving code readability.
-Inlining is avoided on the primary functions as they are non-trivial, though they may certainly be inlined.

-> Also, a compiler may warn (incorrectly) of division by zero possibility in log base 0 test cases, given that it is inlining an (unreachable) literal division by 0.
+> A compiler may warn (incorrectly) of division by zero "possibility" in a log base literal 0 test case, given that it is inlining an (unreachable) division by literal 0.
+Removal of the inline keyword can prevent this if desired, but the warning is beneficial for production (vs. test) code.

 The following section of `power`, and the corresponding but reduced section of `power2`, implement three short-circuits that also serve as necessary guards for the `while` loops.
 ```cpp